niklasbuschmann/contrast/2truth1lie.md

     "I've held a snake in my hands",
     "I can circular breathe",
     "My favourite video game is It Takes Two",
-  ];
+    "I've never dyed my hair, got a tattoo or a piercing" ];
   var lies = [
     "I let my plant die despite being fake",